Published: October 3, 2016 • Last updated: October 9, 2019 at 12:54 pm

 Bruce was skeptical at first, as he had been researching the topic for over a month with no success.
 However I polled some mortgage broker friends across Canada, and within thirty minutes we had the names of two “A lenders” I could work with.

 Bruce then made an offer on a new home for $461,000 and asked me if we could arrange a mortgage for him, even though he only had a five percent down payment.
-Merix Financial came through quickly with a five year fixed rate mortgage at 2.59%, which at that time was a highly competitive interest rate.
+Merix Financial came through quickly with a highly competitive five year fixed-rate mortgage.